kittyfishfrommars/grav-skeleton-oxygen/user/pages/90.elements/default.md

 title: Elements
 ---

-> README: This page is not part of the Solarize theme but is probably a useful reference device to see gaps in the theme's styling.
+> README: This page is not part of this theme but is probably a useful reference device to see gaps in the theme's styling.
 As you might notice, there are some gaps in styling.
 If you see an element here, it will probably need to be styled by you to look half decent.

-> The elements markup has been taken faithfully copied from the [HTML5UP Massively theme elements page](https://html5up.net/massively "oops, resource not directly linkable").
+> The elements markup has been adapted from the [HTML5UP Massively theme elements page](https://html5up.net/massively "oops, resource not directly linkable").
 This might be switched out for [elements used in Templated's Theory template](https://templated.co/items/demos/theory/elements.html) eventually.

 > This page uses [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) and would likely benefit from loading [Font Awesome](https://fontawesome.com).